 Here's a look at the Law of Cosines formulas that we will learn to use in the JN course to find Hc and the azimuth to the GP.
 They may look intimidating at the moment but we're only concerned with how to use them not how they were derived so it'll be rather straight-forward.

 Note that the formulas do not use Ho!
 We measure Ho from our actual sextant sighting.
 We then solve a calculated altitude (Hc) to compare with our actual altitude (Ho) to learn the intercept.
 The formulas solve the Navigational Triangle to find the calculated altitude (Hc) and the azimuth (Z) from our reference position to the GP of the body.
-After finding Hc, we compare our observed altitude (Ho) to the calculated altitude (Hc) to find the intercept difference that we then plot along the azimuth (Z) either TOWARD or AWAY from the GP.
+After finding Hc, we compare our observed altitude (Ho) to the calculated altitude (Hc) to find the intercept difference that we then plot along the azimuth (Zn) either TOWARD or AWAY from the GP.
 This plotted position becomes our EP.

 Summary - The Navigational Triangle

-The objective of celestial navigation is to locate our position by solving a spherical triangle comprised of the vertices:
+The objective of celestial navigation is to locate our position by solving a spherical triangle comprised of three vertices:

 - A location chosen near our position (DR) - Provides Co-L (90 - Latitude) a known value

 - The Geographic Position (GP) of the observed celestial body - Provides Co-Dec (90 - Declination) a known value

 - The pole of the earth nearest our location. - A known location

 The side labelled Co-H (our distance from the GP) is the unknown side for which we are solving.